apify/actor-whitepaper/README.md

 Actors have access to standard process environment variables.

-The platform sets information about the actor execution context through environment variables such as `APIFY_TOKEN` or `APIFY_ACTOR_RUN_ID` - see the [Apify documentation](https://docs.apify.com/actors/development/environment-variables) for the full list.
+The Apify platform sets information about the actor execution context through environment variables such as `APIFY_TOKEN` or `APIFY_ACTOR_RUN_ID` - see the [Apify documentation](https://docs.apify.com/actors/development/environment-variables) for the full list.

 <!-- TODO: We should provide the full list here eventually, for a complete reference. -->

-Custom-defined environment variables (potentially secured with encryption) that are then passed to the actor process both on Apify platform and in local development.
+Additionally, the actor developer can define custom environment variables that are then passed to the actor process both on Apify platform and in local development environment.
+The variables can be secured, to protect API keys and passwords, and avoid committing them to the source code.
-These are defined in the [.actor/ACTOR.json](/pages/ACTOR.md) file.
+These variables are defined in the [.ACTOR/actor.json](/pages/ACTOR.md) file using the `environmentVariables` directive.

 #### Node.js